 - Our marriage counsellors are professionally trained to facilitate better communication.
 We work to make sure that each of you have a chance to speak and be heard.
-Our counsellors will teach and encourage you to become a better listeners and to better communicate your needs.
+Our counsellors will teach and encourage you to become a better listener and to better communicate your needs.
 This will help you gain a greater understanding of each other’s needs and concerns without falling into a spiral of conflict or avoidance.

 - You will work on real-life issues and your marriage counsellor will intervene in real-time to teach you better interaction and communication techniques.
 Homework is sometimes suggested between sessions.

 - The first session is a chance for you to meet your counsellor and ask about their approach.
 This is also a time for the therapist to gather background information about your relationship and your marital problems.
 You will also begin real work on learning new skills and on developing an understanding of the root of the problem.

 Many couples decide to come to counselling to learn to deal with conflict and arguments.
 Other common concerns we work with include financial problems, approaches to childrearing, managing stress, coping with infidelity, blended family issues, lack of connection, and sexual issues, just to name a few.
 Using specialised therapeutic processes, we can offer you a much better chance to negotiate through these tension points.
 Not only can you address the issues at hand, you can gain lasting communication and relationship skills that can improve your relationship in the long-term (1).

 Most marriage counsellors start by asking you about your history together.
 They will be interested to find out more about when your relationship problems began and to hear from each of you about what you think is causing the problems.
 They may ask about when you last felt happy together and ask you to reflect on what has changed.